 Alachua County DUI Record Sealing and Expunging Process

 The required first step toward obtaining a court-ordered seal or expunction is for the person to apply to FDLE for a Certificate of Eligibility.
-The following requirements must be met in order to obtain a Certificate of Eligibility to petition the court for an order to seal or expunge a criminal record:
+The following requirements must be met in order to obtain a Certificate of Eligibility to petition the court for an order to seal or expunge a criminal rcord:

 • The individual must complete the application for the Certificate of Eligibility;